 Disability Living Allowance will be replaced by Personal Independence Payment.

-It will be much easier and simpler for you to make a claim for Universal Credit.
-You will be able to do it online at a time that suits you.
+Universal Credit will be claimed online once it is introduced in 2017 and you will be able to claim at a time that best suits you.

-This allows you to take temporary or seasonal jobs without worrying about making a brand new claim or any gaps between paydays as you move in and out of work.
-The amount of Universal Credit you can get will depend on the amount of money you earn.
+This feature of Universal Credit allows you to take temporary or seasonal jobs without worrying about making a brand new claim or any gaps between paydays as you move in and out of work.

 If you are currently receiving benefits or credits that are due to be replaced by Universal Credit, the Department for Communities will be in touch to guide and assist you through the steps you need to take.